All Episodes

 alex jones

-I know you see Miss America up there saying, I love the UN, and shirts of little starving kids, and oh, the UN's helping.
+I know you've seen Miss America up there saying, I love the UN and shirts of little starving kids.

-The UN's there cutting their food off, and then once they've already killed most of them, they'll have a photo op giving some kids some food.
+And then once they've already killed most of them, they'll have a photo op giving some kids some food.

-The UN in Rwanda helped kill a million people, on record.
+The UN in Rwanda helped kill a million people on record.

 No.

-You can type in UN troops killing children, and if you've got the nerve to look at it, it's barbecuing them, raping them.
+And if you've got the nerve to look at it, it's barbecuing them, raping them, roasting them over fires, beating their brains out.

 And then they tried to get out of the camps.

-The U.N. would then pull out and wait with heavy machine guns because they didn't want to spend too many bullets.
+They would run them to refugee camps, the UN, would then pull out and wait with heavy machine guns because they didn't want to spend too many bullets.

 A human's not worth a bullet.